CodingMilitia/Blog/_posts/2018-05-19-dotnetifying-grpc-sane-edition.md

     if (!ports.Any())
     {
+        throw new ArgumentException(
-        throw new ArgumentException(message: "At least one port must be specified", paramName: nameof(ports));
+            message: "At least one port must be specified",
+            paramName: nameof(ports)
+        );
     }

-    var builder = new GrpcServerBuilder(serviceCollection, ports, channelOptions);
+    var builder = new GrpcServerBuilder(
+        serviceCollection,
+        ports,
+        channelOptions
+    );
     serverConfigurator(builder);
     builder.AddServerToServiceCollection();
-    serviceCollection.AddGrpcBackgroundServiceIfNotAlreadyRegistered();
+    serviceCollection
+        .AddGrpcBackgroundServiceIfNotAlreadyRegistered();

     return serviceCollection;
 }